-If we do not intentionally focus on becoming better leaders, we won’t be able to reach our highest levels of ambition and potential.
-If we make improving our leadership abilities as an area of focus, not only will we make drastic improvements to our lives, we will also inspire others to follow in our footsteps.
+If we don’t intentionally focus on becoming better leaders, we won’t be able to reach our highest levels of ambition and potential.
+If we make improving our leadership abilities as an area of focus, not only will we make drastic improvements to our lives, we’ll also inspire others to follow in our footsteps.
 The world needs us to step up as leaders.

 Question: What is another thing we can do to become a better leader?

 You can leave a comment by clicking here.